BenjaminSauder/uv_highlight/README.md

 Eventhough blender does not support UDIMS as far as I know, it's sometimes handy to know how the UDIM tiles are laid out.
 ![show_udim_tiles](https://github.com/BenjaminSauder/uv_highlight/blob/master/doc/show_udim_tiles.gif)

+All the colors can be tweaked in the addon preferences!

 # Tools
 Unwrap Selected Faces: